Our History

 By measuring the decay of radioactive isotopes, geoscientists establish the first reliable numerical ages for rocks and geologic events.
 Radiometric dating transforms the understanding of deep time and provides the framework for reconstructing Earth's history.

-Penrose Endowment Transforms GSA.
+The Penrose Endowment transforms GSA.

 The 1931 endowment from R. A. F. Penrose Jr. marked a turning point for the Geological Society of America, transforming it into a major scholarly publisher and research benefactor.
 Upon his death, Penrose left approximately $4 million (about $69 million in 2026 value), enabling the Society to rapidly expand its scientific mission and long-term impact in the geosciences.